FDA approves over-the-counter Narcan. Here’s what it means

 WHAT IS NARCAN?

-The approved branded nasal spray from Gaithersburg, Maryland-based Emergent BioSolutions is the best-known form of naloxone.
+The approved nasal spray from Gaithersburg, Maryland-based Emergent BioSolutions is the best-known form of naloxone.

 It can reverse overdoses of opioids, including street drugs such as heroin and fentanyl and prescription versions including oxycodone.